tonymullen/ProMERNStackBook/README.md

 # Pro MERN Stack book notes

+## Chapter 10

+In this

+### Chapter 10 notes and errors:

+* On page 269 about a third of the way down the page in the fifth line of code displayed, there is a typographical error.
+A pair of single quotes is incorrectly displayed as a single double-quote character.
+This should be a pair of single quotes representing an empty string, like this:

+        status: params.get('status') || '',

+* The same issue occurs near the top of page 270.
+The correct code is:

+        search: status ? `?status=${status}` : '',

+* The issue repeats a few times more in this chapter.
+Be aware that any appearance of a print-typograpic style open double quote character should be an empty string.

 ## Chapter 9

 In this chapter we set up routing for a single page application using React's router component.
 In particular we implement a description display that will be shown when an individual issue is selected.